Fostering Collective Discourse: A Distributed Role-Based Approach to Online News Commenting: Results

 \subsubsection{Politeness}

 Lastly, to examine effects on politeness, we extracted sentence-level strategies using ConvoKit and grouped them into positive politeness (e.g., please, gratitude, apology) and negative or impolite strategies (e.g., direct address, swearing, negation).
 For each comment, a politeness score was computed, and participant-level averages were analyzed across conditions using mixed-effects linear models with participant random intercepts and article variance components.
 Results indicated a baseline mean of 0.573 and a system mean of 0.581 ($\Delta$ = +0.007; $\beta$ = 0.007, SE = 0.009, 95\% CI [$-$0.011, 0.025]), showing no significant difference.
 These findings suggest that politeness levels remained stable, with the system neither enhancing nor diminishing prosocial tone, thereby preserving civility across conditions.
+Accordingly, these results do not support H5, indicating that structured participation preserved politeness in discussion.